kritika243/kritika243/README.md

 ##### MOTTO

-> If you're not fanatical about it, you'll never be great at it
+> If you can't stop thinking about it, don't stop working for it.

 ####